Can You Apply for a Credit Card With a Co-Signer? Learn About Your Options

 Acquire a Secured Credit Card

-One alternative to credit card co-signing is acquiring a secured credit card.
+One alternative is acquiring a secured credit card.
 Secured credit cards are easier to get approved for than their unsecured counterparts.
 That’s because a secured credit card requires you to leave a deposit, and an unsecured credit card doesn’t.

 The deposit is there to serve as collateral for the credit card issuer and as your credit limit.
 Therefore, secured credit cards can be a great way to build credit, as they are available for people with poor or no credit.